-The physics department of RWTH Aachen University offers a novel international Master’s program in physics.
+The RWTH Aachen University offers a novel international Master’s program in physics.
 Students enrolled in this program have the opportunity to flexibly choose a desired course of study falling either into the research direction of Particle and Astroparticle Physics or Condensed Matter Physics, with an experimental or a theoretical focus.
 The large physics department in Aachen, comprising of 11 research institutes, provides a rich variety of basic and specialised Master’s courses and an opportunity to participate in top-quality research at one of the best technical universities in Germany.

 RWTH Aachen University is a world renowned institution in the international community of particle physicists, both in theoretical and experimental fields.
 Our institutes are involved in the CMS experiment at the Large Hadron Collider at CERN in Geneva, at which the last sought-after elementary particle of the standard model was discovered, the Higgs-Boson.
 Questions from astroparticle physics and cosmology are also answered through involvement in the AMS experiment on the International Space Station.

 The research groups in the Department of Physics have strong international networks.
 For this reason the international experience of our graduates is very important to us.
 We happily support stays abroad, see Programs Abroad, however work with international research groups during Master theses also offers diverse opportunities for international experiences.
 Furthermore, the international physics Master course of study is held in English.